learn-co-curriculum/dsc-multicollinearity-of-features/README.md

 Note that correlations on the diagonal are automatically equal to one as they represent correlations between a variable and the variable itself.
-So when do we consider a correlation "high"?
+So when would you consider a correlation "high"?
 Generally, a correlation with an absolute value around 0.7-0.8 or higher is considered a high correlation.
 If we take 0.75 as a cut-off, how many high correlations do we have?

 ```python